 Chocolat (2000) with Juliette Binoche; romantic comedy-drama about a woman and her daughter who open a chocolate shop in a small French town.

 Etre Avoir - best in French with English subtitles.
 Gorgeously filmed, delightful story following a year in a rural one room French school room; about its teacher, students and their families.
 Practically a propaganda film for French agriculture.

 Les Intouchables (2012) Directors Olivier Nakache and Éric Toledano - A box office hit, exposing the racial/social/cultural divides in Paris through the coming together of two people living at either extreme.
 A buddy movie in which a disabled, rich white employer learns to live again through his black employee's life-force... admittedly with all the subtlety of a sledgehammer, it will show you, in a heartbeat, the wildly divergent realities of life in Paris today.

 Amelie - This 2001 Romantic comedy received 5 academy award nominations and was a huge success worldwide.
 It’s an extremely whimsical and romantic view of modern-day Paris and the life of one very unique woman living in Montmartre.

-Zazie Dans Le Metro – One of my all time favorite films, this 1959 Louis Malle film is a day in the life of Zazie as she runs riot on the streets of Paris.
-On the cusp on the new wave this eccentric slapstick comedy is very stream-of-consciousness and features many visual gags and editing tricks.
+Zazie Dans Le Metro – 1959 Louis Malle film is a day in the life of Zazie as she runs riot on the streets of Paris.
+This eccentric slapstick comedy is very stream-of-consciousness and features many visual gags and editing tricks.
 It is absolutely enchanting and would make anyone want to move to Paris.